BhimSingh08/Basic_Banking_System/README.md

 # Basic_Banking_System
-This is a simple dynamic website.
+A simple dynamic website.
+Flow: Home Page > View all Customers > Select and View one Customer > Transfer Money > Select customer to transfer to > View all Customers .